AliceO2Group/WebUi/QualityControl/docs/Testing.md

 ```
 This command will run the tests in docker using the Node.js Test Runner.
 It will not include the logs from back-end integration tests.

-## 2. Run Tests in debug mode
+## 2. Run Tests locally in debug mode
-To run tests with all the logs from the frontend and back-end, use the following command:
+To locally run tests with all the logs from the frontend and back-end, use the following command:
 ```bash
 npm run test-debug
 ```
-This command will run the tests and include all backend and frontend logs for debugging purposes.
+The purpose of this script is to make test development easier

 ## 3. Run Tests with Coverage
 To run tests with coverage reporting, use the following command: